11 Best Business Bank Accounts for LLC in 2025

 Capital One offers two different options for business checking accounts.
 The Basic account is just that, offering unlimited electronic deposits, online and mobile banking, and a relatively low minimum balance to waive fees.
 The Unlimited business bank account includes two Basic accounts, so might be a good fit for businesses with complicated finances.

-Capital One is a very traditional banking company but it blows the other traditional banks out of the water with its app and ease of use for your account.
-Capital One also offers a lot of other products, such as credit cards, that you might qualify for if you’re able to get approved for their business checking account.
+Capital One is a very traditional banking company, but it blows the other traditional banks out of the water with its app and ease of use for your account.
+Capital One also offers many other products, such as credit cards, that you might qualify for if you’re able to get approved for their business checking account.

-The bank’s experienced and highly responsive customer service is one of its strongest features.
-If you’re interested, bear in mind that Capital One’s business checking is only available in a few states.
-You also need to visit a branch in-person to apply for a business checking account.
+One of the bank’s strongest features is its experienced and highly responsive customer service.
+If you’re interested, remember that Capital One’s business checking is only available in a few states.
+You must also visit a branch in person to apply for a business checking account.

 Fees